Feature #1517

 Any chance this might get picked up in a near-term (year out) release?

-Updated by Steffen Gransow almost 12 years ago
+Updated by Steffen Gransow over 12 years ago

 Any news on this?
 Is there a plugin that provides cumulative flow diagrams that track progress instead of time?
 Any burndown diagram plugins available that don't track just effort in terms of estimated/elapsed time?
 If there are I'd be more than happy to close this ticket. ;-)

-Updated by Antonio De Marinis over 9 years ago
+Updated by Antonio De Marinis about 10 years ago

 Steffen Gransow wrote: